zekroTJA/zekroTJA/README.md

 <img width="100%" src="https://raw.githubusercontent.com/zekroTJA/zekroTJA/master/media/02-cropped.gif"/>

 Hey 👋!
 I'm Ringo Hoffman, also known as zekro.
-I am <!--age:1998-12-12-->22 years old full stack developer from Germany.
+I am a <!--age:1998-12-12-->22 years old full stack developer from Germany.

 I love playing with web technologies, creating web applications and building automatic pipelines to deploy them.
 I'm a huge lover of docker and linux.
 Mostly, I'm working with C# (.NET Core/Framework), Go and TypeScript, but I'm also very experienced using stuff like Python, Java, Elixir, C++, Lua or Dart.